rsp/cmi/PITCHME.md

 Robustness principle

+"Be liberal in what you accept, and conservative in what you send"

+---

+Robustness principle

-Be conservative in what you send
+"Be conservative in what you send"
 <br><small>(your code should always produce correct data)</small>

-Be liberal in what you accept
+"Be liberal in what you accept"
 <br><small>your code must never crash when receiving incorrect data</small>

 ---